MysticMoonlight/EnhancedModClassic/README.md

 # Special thanks to
 * [Selen Tatsuki](https://twitter.com/Selen_Tatsuki) for [motivation about the direction of project](https://twitter.com/Selen_Tatsuki/status/1453444303968038913)
+* [Michi](https://steamcommunity.com/profiles/76561198295898640) for suggestion about naming idea for some of projects
-* Valve Corporation for creating amazing games
+* Valve Corporation, Gearbox Software, SCS Software, Turtle Rock Studio, Re-Logic, ConcernedApe, Mojang Studios, Wargaming, Lesta Studio for creating amazing games
-* All mod developers who participated on your work
+* All mod developers and project contributors
 * And you!